 World Literature encourages students to practice the skills of close reading through the study of literary extracts, unseen texts, and whole texts.
 All students take three components under this curriculum.

 - The first one is the ‘course work’ where learners study two texts, one prose text and the other drama text.

 - The second one is ‘Paper 2’ where the learner prepares for one unseen poetry text.

-- And the third one is ‘Paper 3’ that allows the learner to select at least one set text, though they have the option to study further texts if they wish to.
+- The third one is ‘Paper 3’ which allows the learner to select at least one set text, though they have the option to study further texts if they wish to.